phpclassic/php-shopify/README.md

 The GraphQL Admin API is a GraphQL-based alternative to the REST-based Admin API, and makes the functionality of the Shopify admin available at a single GraphQL endpoint.
 The full set of supported types can be found in the [GraphQL Admin API reference](https://help.shopify.com/en/api/graphql-admin-api/reference).
 You can simply call the GraphQL resource and make a post request with a GraphQL string:

 > The GraphQL Admin API requires an access token for making authenticated requests.
 You can obtain an access token either by creating a private app and using that app's API password, or by following the OAuth authorization process.
-[Getting Started](https://help.shopify.com/en/api/graphql-admin-api/getting-started#authentication)
+See [GraphQL Authentication Guide](https://help.shopify.com/en/api/graphql-admin-api/getting-started#authentication)

 ```php
 $graphQL = <<<Query